 Esophageal manometry (muh-NOM-uh-tree) is a test that shows whether your esophagus is working properly.
 The esophagus is a long, muscular tube that connects your throat to your stomach.

-Esophageal manometry measures the rhythmic muscle contractions that occur in your esophagus when you swallow.
+When you swallow, your esophagus contracts and pushes food into your stomach.
+Esophageal manometry measures the contractions.
 The test also measures the force and coordination of esophageal muscles as they move food to your stomach.

 Why it's done

-Your doctor may recommend esophageal manometry if you're experiencing symptoms that could be related to an esophageal disorder.
+Your doctor might recommend esophageal manometry if you're having symptoms that could be related to an esophageal disorder.

-Esophageal manometry provides information about the movement (motility) of food through the esophagus and into the stomach.
-The test measures how well the circular bands of muscle (sphincters) at the top and bottom of your esophagus open and close, as well as the pressure, strength and pattern of the wave of esophageal muscle contractions that moves food along.
+Esophageal manometry provides information about the movement of food through the esophagus into the stomach.
+The test measures how well the muscles at the top and bottom of your esophagus (sphincter muscles) open and close, as well as the pressure, speed and pattern of the wave of esophageal muscle contractions that moves food along.

-If your main symptom is difficulty swallowing (dysphagia) or pain when swallowing (odynophagia), your doctor is likely to order other tests, such as X-rays, before or instead of esophageal manometry.
-These tests identify or rule out an obstruction in the esophagus — a narrowing, a complete blockage or an area of inflammation.
-Swallowing problems generally point more strongly to an obstruction than to a motility disorder.
+If your main symptom is difficulty swallowing or pain when swallowing, your doctor is likely to order other tests, such as X-rays or upper endoscopy — a procedure by which your doctor can see your upper digestive system with a tiny camera on the end of a tube — before or instead of esophageal manometry.
+These tests identify or rule out a narrowing, a complete blockage or an area of inflammation in your esophagus.

-Esophageal manometry may be used to help diagnose:
+Esophageal manometry might be used to help diagnose:

 - Diffuse esophageal spasm.
 This rare swallowing problem is characterized by multiple, forceful, poorly coordinated muscle contractions of your esophagus.